top of page

 The Traitors cleverly uses these loaded words to efficiently communicate so much more than just a single noun or adjective ever could.
 Without these associations, would faithfuls cleave so strongly to their titles or declare with so much passion that they are absolutely, definitely '100% faithful'?

-How to use this in your own writing
+How to use this in your writing

 No word lives in a vacuum.
 Vocabulary is more like a spider's web of links that our minds jump around in without us even knowing it.
 That's why 'Smash' is ideal for instant mashed potato but may not be the first choice for double-glazing manufacturers.

 To maximise the power of word association, analyse the words you're using as a brand.
-Create a word bank of words to use and words to avoid.
+Create a bank of words to use and words to avoid.
 What associations do they have?
 Will they make customers think about heritage, value or innovation?
 Will the sounds make them feel energised or relaxed?
 Are there alternatives for words they'll associate with your competitors?

 Even individual nouns make a difference.
 Think about which websites might use 'blog' and which might use 'journal'.
 Neither is better or worse, right or wrong - it's all about context and the brand you want to create.